TheGreatPintoJ/PintoRecipes/README.md

 ## PintoRecipes
-A simple spigot plugin to add custom recipes to your server
+A spigot plugin to add custom recipes to your server

 ### Features
 * Save, show, and edit recipes from a GUI
 * Remove recipes from config
-* Options for shaped, shapeless, and furnace recipes
+* Options for shaped, shapeless, furnace, blasting, smoking, and campfire recipes
 * Any item is craftable/smeltable/etc. (including nbt)

 ### Commands